google/android-classyshark/Get Started.md

    fLib.changeNumber();
 }
 ```
-Bottom line the FancyLib is not thread safe, however it was not documented anywhere
+Bottom line the FancyLib is not thread safe, however it was not documented anywhere.